vaadin/framework/README.md

 or using your favorite Git tool.

-If using Windows, you might want to add these Git settings: core.autocrlf=false and core.fileMode=false.
+If using Windows, you might want to add these Git settings: `core.autocrlf=false` and `core.fileMode=false`.

 Setting up Eclipse to Develop Vaadin 7
 =========